appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 Vesper Token: A verifiable token issued by a Vetting Agent to a Vetting Entity containing the disclosable claims.
 The Vesper Token is represented as a Selective Disclosure JWT (SD-JWT).

 Vetting Confirmation Manifest: An envelope that encapsulates the results of the vetting process.
 The Vetting Confirmation Manifest is used to log the fact that the Vetting Agent vetted and accepted the Vetting Entity with a transparency service.

+# What is a Vesper Token?

+Vesper tokens introduce a mechanism for verifying the identity and legitimacy of entities within the STIR ecosystem.
+By representing KYC/KYB credentials as SD-JWTs, Vesper tokens provide a way to prove the legitimacy of entities leasing telephone numbers and signing calls.
+This document outlines the structure and use of Vesper tokens and describes how they fit into the broader STIR ecosystem.

+# Managing Multiple Vesper Tokens

+A Vetted Entity (VE) may receive multiple Vesper tokens, each representing different credentials issued by various issuers.
+For example:

+- KYC/KYB Vesper Token: Issued by a VA to confirm the entity’s identity and legitimacy.
+This token can be presented to a TNSP to establish trust in the entity before leasing a Telephone Number (TN).
+- TNSP Vesper Token: Issued by a TNSP, this token carries credentials related to TN lease and Rich Call Data (RCD).
+It can be used by the VE to demonstrate that it has the right to use a specific TN and to provide additional context, such as branding or contact information, via RCD.

+Depending on the use case, the VE can choose to present all or a subset of these Vesper tokens to a Verifier.
+For instance, when requesting a TN assignment, the VE might present the KYC/KYB Vesper token to prove its legitimacy and then use the TNSP Vesper token to provide additional details about the TN lease and RCD to signing service (STI-AS).
+This way VE can create presentation of credentials as a list of one or more Vesper tokens ensuring that only the relevant credentials are shared.

 # Vetting Process Overview